polterguy/magic.endpoint/README.md

 ## Hyperlambda code behind files

-The `HttpFileExecutorAsync` resolver will resolve everything _not_ starting out with `/magic/` as a static file, optionally applied as a mixin file having a Hyperlambda code behind file for mixing in dynamic content with any _".html"_ files.
+The `HttpFileExecutorAsync` resolver will resolve everything _not_ starting out with `magic/` as a file, optionally applied as a mixin file having a Hyperlambda code behind file for mixing in dynamic content with _".html"_ files.
 This allows you to render HTML, CSS, JavaScript and _"whatever"_, with the ability to dynamically render parts of your HTML files using Hyperlambda.
 This logic relies upon the **[io.file.mixin]** slot from the _"magic.lambda.io"_ project.
-If you create two files such as follows and put both of these files in your _"/etc/www/"_ folder, you can see this logic in action.
+If you create two files such as follows, and put both of these files in your _"/etc/www/"_ folder, you can see this logic in action.

 **index.html**